 - Attempt to settle the matter with the Liquidator or Registered Trustee in Bankruptcy

 - Put your head in the sand, and hope that the Liquidator or Registered Trustee in Bankruptcy goes away

 - Leave it to a court to determine

 - Mitigate your risk of receiving a demand in the future

 How can SV Partners help?

-Our role is to help provide objective and practical solutions tailored to your situation to mitigate the risk of you receiving such a demand in the first place, or to mitigate your loss should you receive such a demand.
+At SV Partners, our role is to help provide objective and practical solutions tailored to your situation to mitigate the risk of you receiving such a demand in the first place or to mitigate your loss should you receive such a demand.

-If you have questions about voidable transactions or about why you received a demand from a Liquidator or Registered Trustee in Bankruptcy, visit our FAQ section, or speak with an expert on our confidential assist line on 1800 246 801.
+If you have questions about voidable transactions or about why you received a demand from a Liquidator or Registered Trustee in Bankruptcy, visit our FAQ section, or contact us to speak with an expert on our confidential assist line on 1800 246 801.